shigeyukey/shige-addons-wiki/src/review-lookup.md

 [![banner_shigeyuki_2](https://github.com/shigeyukey/Pokemanki-Gold/assets/124401518/8408c164-e95c-4e40-98c1-393b03e04bcb)](https://www.reddit.com/user/Shige-yuki)

 This add-on is a customized version of the discontinued add-on <a href="https://github.com/fonol/anki-review-lookup" target="_blank">"Review Lookup"</a>.
-The original Review Lookup code was developed by <a href="https://github.com/fonol" target="_blank">fonol (prollo, Tom, 2022)</a> and credit goes to them, and the idea of Review Lookup was inspired by [Glutanimate (Aristotelis P.)](https://glutanimate.com/), [Pop-up Dictionary](https://ankiweb.net/shared/info/153625306).
+The original Review Lookup code was developed by <a href="https://github.com/fonol" target="_blank">fonol (prollo, 2022)</a> and credit goes to them, and the idea of Review Lookup was inspired by [Glutanimate (Aristotelis P.)](https://glutanimate.com/), [Pop-up Dictionary](https://ankiweb.net/shared/info/153625306).

 The original Review Lookup was not broken and did not need to be repaired but it is no longer available for download because it was [discontinued](https://ankiweb.net/shared/info/1745211643) so I re-uploaded and customized the add-on (GNU Affero General Public License).
 This customized version has enhanced user interface, added options, and optimized calculations.